toolleeo/cli-apps/README.md

 * [sshfs](https://github.com/libfuse/sshfs) - Locally mount a remote file-system through SSH and access files and directory as they would be on the local machine.
 * [TMSU](http://tmsu.org/) - A tool for tagging files; it provides a simple command line tool for applying tags and a virtual filesystem so that you can get a tag-based view of your files from within any other program.
+* [wutag](https://github.com/wojciechkepka/wutag) - CLI Tool for tagging and organizing files by tags

 ## <a name="font"></a>Font management